 In the early days of smartphones, we saw significant feature upgrades every year.
 Larger and higher resolution screens, high camera upgrades, remarkable speed improvements and so on.

-Smartphones today almost all have many of these latest features, and the changes by model are not really noticeable in real-world use.
-Manufacturers continue to claim that they have improved the cameras, but the final it often doesn't look that different from the outgoing model.
+Smartphones today have almost all of these latest features and the changes per model are not really noticeable in real use.
+Manufacturers continue to claim that they have improved the cameras, but the final image often does not look so different from the outgoing model.

-Most mid-range and high-end smartphones today take good photos and .
-To really notice the small differences between a great smartphone camera and a good one, you need a sharp one , to distinguish the detail.
-Smartphone hardware has advanced to the point where any changes manufacturers add are seen as a minor increase at best rather than a radical upgrade.
+Most mid-range and high-tech smartphones today take good photos and videos.
+To really notice the small differences between a great smartphone camera and a good one, you need a sharp eye that discerns the detail.
+The hardware of the smartphones has progressed to the point that any changes added by the manufacturers, seem at best a small increase and not a radical upgrade.

-Wireless technologies like 5G and Wi-Fi 6 are nice to have in a smartphone, but not a necessity.
-Of course, you would see the crazy difference in speeds if you ran a speed test in your city center where 5G is likely available, but in practical scenarios like of a video in your living room, you'll be hard-pressed to notice the speed improvements over LTE.
+Wireless technologies like 5G and Wi-Fi 6 are nice to have on a smartphone, but they are not a necessity.
+Of course, you would see a crazy difference in speeds if you ran a 5G speed test in your city center, but in practical scenarios like watching a video in your living room, you will have a hard time noticing the LTE speed improvements .

 2. Your smartphone battery is fine for at least two years